SIT in Iceland: Renewable Energy, Technology, and Resource Economics

 Other accommodations include guest houses and hostels.

-You will explore Iceland’s astonishingly varied landscapes: glaciers, volcanoes, fjords, geothermal fields, lava flows, rugged coastline, and waterfalls.
+Exploring The Geology of Iceland's Energy: You will explore Iceland’s astonishingly varied landscapes: glaciers, volcanoes, fjords, geothermal fields, lava flows, rugged coastline, and waterfalls.
 You will experience the power of nature, evident in every aspect of this constantly transforming island.
 Seeing Iceland’s energy sources will give you an essential understanding of the geology behind energy utilization.

-During orientation, students will visit geothermal sites and power plants in the fascinating southwest of Iceland, getting an introduction to the country’s energy production.
+The Southwest: During orientation, students will visit geothermal sites and power plants in the fascinating southwest of Iceland, getting an introduction to the country’s energy production.
 In the eco-village Sólheimar, they will get a glimpse of one form of a sustainable community.
 The program also travels the famous Golden Circle, which includes the Geysir Geothermal Area, Gullfoss waterfall, and Thingvellir National Park.

-At the end of the program, students will go on a short excursion to take in Iceland’s tremendous geologic diversity.
+The South of Iceland and the Golden Circle: At the end of the program, students will go on a short excursion to take in Iceland’s tremendous geologic diversity.
 They will discover the beauty and uniqueness of Iceland’s landscape, including volcanoes, glaciers, impressive waterfalls, lava fields, black-sand beaches, and more.
 They will have time to hike, enjoy Iceland’s flora and fauna, or dip into a relaxing hot spring.

 Students who are eligible for financial aid may apply it.
 The amount of financial aid that you may be eligible to receive is of an individual nature.
 All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.